identity-com/sol-did/open-questions.md

 b) merge the owner key (i.e. the above sparse DID) with the content property.

 @solana Which would you say is easier to implement?

+Regarding validation:

+* on the program side, the deserialization logic takes care of validation -- the data provided must be deserialized into a DID struct before saving
+* on the client side, the JS library could accept any JSON and automatically validate while attempting to convert it to the program's binary format before sending it off
+* This is limiting at first, but then we're sure of every field provided.
+We can expand to more / optional fields in a later version.

+To answer your question, it's probably better to check the owner in the capabilityInvocation, in the program, rather than silently tweak the data provided.

 ## DID Editing & Revocation